-The latter stages of the marathon will feature an additional lap of the picturesque Wetlands area around Goldcliff.
-The change replaces the quieter and more rural sections of the original course, creating a busier and more vibrant section of the race that sees runners enjoy a carnival atmosphere as they pass a new course entertainment zone twice.
+The latter stages of the marathon feature an additional lap of the picturesque Wetlands area around Goldcliff.
+The change replaces the quieter and more rural sections of the pre-2024 course, creating a busier and more vibrant section of the race that sees runners enjoy a carnival atmosphere as they pass a new course entertainment zone twice.

 The ABP Newport Marathon has been measured by a AUKCM Grade 1/IAAF/AIMS Grade B Course Measurer and your finish time result will count towards any good for age or qualifying time criteria.